guilhermegouw/num-converter/README.md

 ```console
 pipenv --python path/to/python
 ```
-And them continue with the list of commands above starting from
+And then continue with the list of commands above starting from
 ```console
 pipenv install --dev
 ```